-6.2.1.1.2 Non-metallic anti-penetration insert
+6.2.1.1.2 Non-metallic anti-penetration insert used as an insole

 When footwear is tested in accordance with ISO 20344:2011, 5.8.3, using a force of at least 1 100 N, the tip of the test nail shall not penetrate through the test piece.
 In order to achieve a "pass" result, the tip of the test nail shall not protrude from the test piece.
-This is to be checked by visual, cinematographic or electrical detection.
+This can be checked by visual, cinematographic or electrical detection.